-The public comment period begins upon publication of the Notice of Proposed Amendments in the Illinois Register and continues for 45 days from that date.
-The Board will immediately cause such publication of the Notices for this rulemaking.
-The Board invites public comment on this rulemaking during the public comment period.
-The Board highlights for comment several specific issues relating to this rulemaking in the detailed discussion that follows.
-The Board presently intends to promptly adopt the proposed amendments immediately upon completion of the public comment period.
-It is therefore important that interested parties timely submit their public comments.
+The public comment period began upon publication of the Notice of Proposed Amendments in the Illinois Register, at 14 Ill.
+Reg.
+18681, on November 26, 1990, and continued for 45 days from that date, until January 10, 1991.
+The Board subsequently delayed further action on this rulemaking because ceratin of the amendments depended on the contemporaneous or prior effectiveness of the amendments involved in R90-11.
+The Board invited public comment on this rulemaking during the public comment period and received three public comments and a list of Preliminary General Problems and Questions from the Joint Committee on Administrative Rules.
+The Board highlighted for comment several specific issues relating to this rulemaking in the detailed discussion that follows.